tarmoj/harmonicsPractice/README.md

 # Harmonics Practice

+Harmonics Practice is an app for practicing harmonics on brass, wind or any other instruments.
-Harmonics Practice helps brass players and other wind instrumentalists develop control, intonation, and awareness of the harmonic series.
+It helps to develop control, intonation, and awareness of the harmonic series.

-It plays a fundametal tone and harmonics which relative volume you can adjust.
-Play against the drone note and check your tuning so that you are in perfect match with the harmonics.
-For best result use speakers or headphones.

-With the built-in sound engine, you can:
+Or you can play whatever on top of the harmonics.

+Choose the base note and pull the sliders to set relative volume of the harmonics.

-- select the relative strength of each harmonic of the reference tone
+A -  automatic fluctuation of the harmonics<br>
-- make harmonics' volume undulate automatically and move in panning (left to right)
-- add small 'bumps' to give rhythmic diversity for the reference drone
-- select reference note, its octave and tuning

-Ideal for developing perfect intonation in chords.
+B -  "Bumps" - occasional attacks in  the sound<br>
+Move - make the harmonics move between speakers

 Designed for students, teachers, and professionals who want a focused way to practicing your tone and intonation.

+Built using Csound sound engine and Qt framework

-Contact: Tarmo Johannes trmjhnns@gmail.com
+(c) Tarmo Johannes trmjhnns@gmail.com